princessdikeledi/princessdikeledi/README.md

 - 👋 Hi, I’m @princessdikeledi
-- 👀 I’m interested in learning wen development and passionate about cybersecurity and software development.
+- 👀 I’m interested in learning about software development and passionate about cybersecurity.
-- 🌱 I hqve just completed my bachelors of science in information technology majoring in software development.
+- 🌱 I have just completed my bachelors of science in information technology majoring in software development.
-- 💞️ I’m looking to collaborate on new ideas that will challenge me in a creative and analytical way.
+- 💞️ I’m looking to collaborate on new projects that will challenge me in a creative and analytical way.
-- 📫 How to reach me ...
+- 📫 How to reach me ...dikelediprincess6@gmail.com

 <!---